 Mysterious Great Dismal Swamp – Why Can No One Find The Cemetery Twice?

-Perhaps it is the landscape that is frightening but beautiful nevertheless or maybe it’s the tales associated with these mysterious places.
+Perhaps the landscape is frightening but beautiful nevertheless, or maybe it's the tales associated with these mysterious places.
 Swamps have long been a subject of fascination and wonder.

 It is said there is a mysterious cemetery in the Great Dismal Swamp, but no one can find it twice.
 Credit: Adobe Stock - danielegay

-The Great Dismal Swamp located on Virginia's southeastern border with North Carolina, between the cities of Norfolk, Virginia, and Elizabeth City, North Carolina is famous for its unique wilderness.
+The Great Dismal Swamp, located on Virginia's southeastern border with North Carolina, between Norfolk, Virginia, and Elizabeth City, North Carolina, is famous for its unique wilderness.
 The swamp encompassed millions of acres of marshy land, and the region is a true geological wonder.

-Millions of years ago, the Great Dismal Swamp was under the sea and no one really knows how the swamp was formed, but today it is home to one of the largest Black Bear populations on the East Coast, subtropical birds, butterflies, bobcats, white-tailed deer, and other wonderful animals.
+Millions of years ago, the Great Dismal Swamp was under the sea, and no one really knows how the swamp was formed.
+Still, today, it is home to one of the largest Black Bear populations on the East Coast, subtropical birds, butterflies, bobcats, white-tailed deer, and other beautiful animals.

 Scary Native American Legends About The Great Dismal Swamp

-The swamp got its official name from Colonel William Byrd II, who first surveyed the area in 1728, but Native Americans were familiar with this marshland long before Byrd set his foot there.
-Colonel Byrd II was not impressed with the swamp and in his report, he described it a “horrible desert, with foul damps ascending without ceasing, corrupting the air, and rendering it unfit for respiration… having vapours which infest the air and causing ague and other distempers to the neighboring inhabitants.
+The swamp got its official name from Colonel William Byrd II, who first surveyed the area in 1728.
+Still, Native Americans were familiar with this marshland long before Byrd set foot there.
+Colonel Byrd II was not impressed with the swamp, and in his report, he described it as a "horrible desert, with foul damps ascending without ceasing, corrupting the air, and rendering it unfit for respiration… having vapours which infest the air and causing ague and other distempers to the neighboring inhabitants.

 Native Americans say a great firebird had its dwelling in the Great Dismal Swamp.
 Could it have been the legendary Thunderbird?
 Credit: Adobe Stock - cascoly2

-The legends of the Thunderbird tell that when this huge, eagle-like bird soared the skies, one could hear its mighty wings beat with the sound of rolling thunder.
+The legends of the Thunderbird tell that when this huge, eagle-like bird soared through the skies, one could hear its mighty wings beat with the sound of rolling thunder.
 Its eyes were burning like fire and caused lighting.
-The great firebird describes by the Algonquian peoples also brings to mind Pamola, the mighty Thunderbird in myths of the Penobscot people of Maine.
+The great firebird described by the Algonquian peoples also brings to mind Pamola, the mighty Thunderbird, in myths of the Penobscot people of Maine.

-The Chesapeake and Chowan tribes who are familiar with the Great Dismal Swamp have also a sad legend about the lady who died shortly before being married.
-She is believed to haunt the swamp, paddling in a white canoe and holding a firelamp that guides her darkness.
-This ghost, known as the Lady of the Lake inspired Edgar Allan Poe to write the poem “The Lake”.
+The Chesapeake and Chowan tribes, familiar with the Great Dismal Swamp, also have a sad legend about the lady who died shortly before marriage.
+She is believed to haunt the swamp, paddling in a white canoe and holding a fire lamp that guides her through darkness.
+This ghost, known as the Lady of the Lake, inspired Edgar Allan Poe to write the poem "The Lake."

 Unexplained Encounters And Sightings In The Great Dismal Swamp

 Unexplained encounters and sightings of mysterious beings are not limited to the past.
-People who visit the swamp keep reporting curious creatures that have been spotted in this region and there several sightings of unexplained lights seen in the skies over the region.
+People who visit the swamp keep reporting curious creatures that have been spotted in this region, and there are several sightings of unexplained lights in the skies over the region.
 Who are the phantom figures people see lurking behind trees?

-When discussing ghost sightings one should not forget this swamp was once a refuge to wanted men and runaway slaves.
-Many who decided to hide in this grim wilderness lived under constant fear of being caught and people died of starvation here.
-Hermits and eccentrics have also sought refuge in the swamp’s deep forest and some of these people could have easily been mistaken for phantom on those few occasions they were spotted by tourists.
+When discussing ghost sightings, one should not forget this swamp was once a refuge for wanted men and runaway slaves.
+Many who decided to hide in this grim wilderness lived under constant fear of being caught, and people died of starvation here.
+Hermits and eccentrics have also sought refuge in the swamp's deep forest, and some of these people could have easily been mistaken for phantoms on those few occasions they were spotted by tourists.

 People say they hear the voices of the murdered crew in the Great Dismal Swamp.
 Credit: Public Domain

-In the dense jungle around Lake Drummond, people have seen strange lights and heard eerie sounds.
+People have seen strange lights and eerie sounds in the dense jungle around Lake Drummond.
 Is something unknown hidden in the lake?
 One story is repeated often.
-It’s about a French ship that was blown off course during a voyage in the seventeenth century.
-The French ship was filled with treasures, but an English war vessel was chasing the crew who had to abandon the ship and hide in the Great Dismal Swamp.
+It's about a French ship that was blown off course during a voyage in the seventeenth century.
+The French ship was filled with treasures, but an English war vessel was chasing the crew, who had to abandon the ship and hide in the Great Dismal Swamp.
 Legend has it they took as many gold treasures as they could carry and buried everything in the region.
-There may be some truth to this story because several ancient coins have in fact been found in this area, making it a great place for treasure hunters of course.
+There may be some truth to this story because several ancient coins have in fact, been found in this area, making it a great place for treasure hunters, of course.

 The French sailors did not survive.
 They were caught by the Englishmen and killed.
 People say they often hear voices speaking in French near the lake.
 It’s believed these are the voices of the dead sailors guarding their hidden treasure.